 Theatre for a New Audience has established a Council of Scholars to expand the scope and depth of the Theatre’s humanities programs.
 A primary goal of the Council will be to provide perspectives that illuminate contextual themes and heighten intellectual conversation around Theatre for a New Audience’s season.
 The Council will help to design comprehensive and integrated programs that meet the needs of target audiences, and that deepen the contributions of the Theatre to Shakespeare study and scholarship over time.
 Further, Council members will participate in the Theatre’s public programs and will write articles for its publications.
-The current Council Members are Jonathan Kalb, Richard McCoy (Chair), Gail Kern Paster, Tanya Pollard, Alisa Solomon, and Ayanna Thompson.
+The current Council Members are Jonathan Kalb, Tanya Pollard (Chair), Alisa Solomon, and Ayanna Thompson.

 ABOUT THE COUNCIL